 ‘Never argue with stupid people, they will drag you down to their level and then beat you with experience.’

 As for those who are eager to refute, debate and argue, remember that science experiments that are performed incorrectly will likely provide incorrect data.
-Trying to understand complex things from a simple perspective is how technology can be confused for supernatural.
-And looking at things from an another angle is good, questioning what you’ve been told is good, but these are only true when you’re truly open to logical conclusions and critical thought.
+Trying to understand complex things from a simple perspective is how technology can be confused with the supernatural.
+And looking at things from another angle is good, and questioning what you’ve been told is good, but these are only true when you’re truly open to logical conclusions and critical thought.

 At the end of the day… this is how it’s summed up for me…